 The Most Common Reasons for Cart Abandonment

-This is the number one killer.
+This is the number one killer — cited by 48% of abandoners in Baymard's research.
 Someone thinks they're paying $47 for a product.
 They get to checkout and the total is $62 after shipping, taxes, and a handling fee they didn't know existed.

 They feel tricked.
 They leave.